FacebookLinkedInTwitterEmail

 What Is a Nurse Anesthetist?

-Nurse anesthetists deliver anesthesia services to patients before, during, and after surgeries and procedures.
+Nurse anesthetists deliver anesthesia and pain management services to patients before, during, and after procedures that require them.
 They provide patients with pre-surgery consultations, anesthesia and monitoring during the procedure, and post-operative pain management.

-As an APRN, CRNAs have the ability and authority to assess patient needs and administer and prescribe appropriate anesthesia and medications for pain relief.
-They typically work alongside doctors and surgeons in hospitals, surgical clinics, and physician offices.
-CRNAs may work independently or under the supervision of a physician, such as an anesthesiologist.
+CRNAs have the ability and authority to assess patient needs and administer and prescribe appropriate anesthesia and medications for pain relief.
+They typically work alongside anesthesia care teams, nurses, and surgeons in hospitals, surgical clinics, and physician offices.
+CRNAs may work independently or under the supervision of a physician, such as an anesthesiologist, depending on their state’s supervision requirements.

 While CRNA supervision requirements vary by state, the size and type of practice setting can also affect how a nurse anesthetist can practice.
 For example, CRNAs handle more than 80% of all anesthesia needs in rural counties, according to the American Association of Nurse Anesthesiology.